hackclub/hackclub/workshops/beat_maker/README.md

 $(document).ready(function () {})
 ```

-And in the function above is where we will write all our code.
+And in the function above inside is where we will write all our code.
 What we will do is create 12 variables that will hold sound files hosted on AWS (Amazon Web Services), don't worry, you won't need to host your files by yourself.
 You can use mine.

 After creating a variable, we will use the Audio class to make our variable an object.
 The Audio class comes with the jQuery library.